The Atlas computing cluster

 Any data set (detector data, intermediate data products, results) has its own class of storage servers using thousands of hard disk and flash drives.
 While detector data are available on servers optimized for massively parallel read access, temporary or intermediate data products are stored either locally on the compute nodes or on dedicated “scratch” servers optimized for reading and writing quickly.

-Final results and everything needed for interactive and development use can be stored in the users' “home” file systems backed by a tiered storage architecture.
+Final results and everything needed for interactive and development use can be stored in the users' “home” file systems which are automatically synchronized to a set of secondary backup servers off-site.
 A large data cache consisting of a mix of hard disk and flash drives offers fast access to often used files.
-In the background, a robotic tape archive stores up to 4.5 petabytes of old and rarely used data at the expense of quick access.

 Gravitational-wave data analysis